 9. To add wow factor

 In school we are always looking to create awe and wonder moments for the children.
-A well designed wall graphic can add wow factor to your walls.
+A well designed Wall Art can add wow factor to your walls.
 Wow factor like this can separate you out from the rest.

 10. To raise a smile